Disponible avec une licence Image Analyst.

 There are two kinds of pixel editing tools: quick edit tools and more complex Operations tools.
 The quick edit tools immediately perform the edit on your raster layer.
 The Operations tools have parameters that you need to set to perform the operation.
 Once you set the parameters in these operations, click Apply to perform the edit.

-The Capture group contains the Copy Region and Replace Region tools.
+and Replace Region tools.
 These tools copy or replace pixels from the same dataset or from a different dataset in the map.
 If using another dataset within the map, use the Source Layer drop-down list to set the correct map layer to use; this layer must have the same bit depth as the raster being edited.
 The target layer is always the raster dataset that you are editing.

 The Inspect group contains tools that work with elevation data.
 Locate Outliers highlights the pixels that statistically deviate from normal values within the selected region of interest.
 Pixel values that are three or more standard deviations away from the normal range of values are considered outliers.
-Once these outliers have been identified, you can use the Outlier Filter tool to remove these anomalies from the elevation data.
-Find Minimum and Maximum highlights the minimum and maximum values within the selected region of interest.
-Minimum pixels are displayed in green and maximum pixels are displayed in red.
-To deselect the pixels from either Locate Outliers or Find Minimum and Maximum, click the Clear Pixel Selection button in the Inspect group.
-Shaded Relief allows you to visualize your elevation data in its native form or as shaded relief.
-The shaded relief view can help you identify abrupt changes or subtleties in elevation that may be difficult to visualize on a digital elevation model (DEM).
+Once these outliers have been identified, you can use the Outlier Filter tool

 The Region group includes various tools to draw or select regions that you want to inspect or edit; regions only perform edits on operations.
 Region Color allows you to choose the color that will be used to draw your region; keep in mind that the selected region will be highlighted in cyan.
 Retain Region will keep all of the regions that you create.
 When the Retain Region button is turned off, the previously created region will be cleared each time you create a region.
 The Region Mode drop-down arrow allows you to create a region or edit an existing region.
 The Region drop-down arrow allows you to choose the tool to create or edit an area of interest.
 You can create as many regions as you want, but editing is only performed on the currently selected region.
 The selected region is the area that is highlighted in cyan.
-Use Select to choose the region you want to work on.
-Use Zoom to zoom into the selected region.
-Use Clear Selection to unselect the region.
-The Region Visibility check box allows you to turn off the visibility of the region outlines; this allows you to see raster edits at the edge of the region.
-Remove removes the currently selected region.
-Remove All removes all the regions in your map.
+Use Select

 You can use the following four Region Mode options to help you create or edit your region:

-- New —Use this mode to create a region.
+- New —Use this mode to create a region. —Use this mode to create a region.

-- Add To —Use this mode to edit an existing region by adding to the selected region.
+- Add To —Use this mode to edit an existing region by adding to the selected region. —Use this mode to edit an existing region by adding to the selected region.

-- Remove From —Use this mode to edit an existing region by removing some of the region.
+- Remove From —Use this mode to edit an existing region by removing some of the region. —Use this mode to edit an existing region by removing some of the region.

-- Intersect —Use this mode to create a region only where the regions all intersect.
+- Intersect —Use this mode to create a region only where the regions all intersect. —Use this mode to create a region only where the regions all intersect.

 There are six Region tools as follows:

-- Rectangle —Draw a rectangle to create a new region or edit an existing region.
+- Rectangle —Draw a rectangle to create a new region or edit an existing region. —Draw a rectangle to create a new region or edit an existing region.

-- Polygon —Draw a polygon to create a new region or edit an existing region.
+- Polygon —Draw a polygon to create a new region or edit an existing region. —Draw a polygon to create a new region or edit an existing region.

-- Lasso —Draw a free-form shape to create a new region or edit an existing region.
+- Lasso —Draw a free-form shape to create a new region or edit an existing region. —Draw a free-form shape to create a new region or edit an existing region.

-- Circle —Draw a circle to create a new region or edit an existing region.
+- Circle —Draw a circle to create a new region or edit an existing region. —Draw a circle to create a new region or edit an existing region.

-- Feature to Region —Select an existing feature to create or modify an existing region.
+- Feature to Region —Select an existing feature to create or modify an existing region. —Select an existing feature to create or modify an existing region.

-- Segment to Region —Select a segment to create or modify an existing region.
+- Segment to Region —Select a segment to create or modify an existing region. —Select a segment to create or modify an existing region.

 The Edit group provides you with the tools you can use to edit an area of interest interactively.
 The tools that are available depend on the data source type you are editing.
 Imagery, such as multispectral and panchromatic, will have different editing capabilities than thematic data or elevation data.

-You can use the Undo button to reverse the last action that was performed by the tools on the Pixel Editor tab.
+to reverse the last action that was performed by the tools on the Pixel Editor tab.
 The undo action can also be performed by pressing Ctrl+Z; this shortcut can also be used to undo actions that were performed in the Pixel Editor Operations pane.
 You can use the Redo button to reverse the undo action that was performed by the tools on the Pixel Editor tab.
 The redo action can also be performed by pressing Ctrl+Y; this shortcut can also be used to redo actions that were performed in the Pixel Editor Operations pane.

 The Edits Log displays the list of the edits that you performed on your raster dataset layer.
 For more information about the Edits Log, see Edits Log tab.

-The Save group gives you the option to save or discard your edits.
-The Discard button will undo all of the edits that you performed and are not committed yet.
-The Save button allows you to commit your edits to the current layer that you are editing.
+allows you to commit your edits to the current layer that you are editing.
 The Save as New button allows you to save your edits to a new raster dataset.
 This is helpful if you do not want to overwrite your source data, or your data source is a format that is not writable.

 Rubriques connexes